Family Courts Act Made Simple: Know Your Legal Rights & Process

 No, they are private, not open to the public, to protect personal and family dignity.

-Yes, courts encourage settlement through mediation before giving judgment.
+Yes, courts encourage settlement through mediation before giving judgement.

 Yes, women can file cases for maintenance, custody, divorce, and protection of rights.